 - Registered Housing Provider with the Victorian Government Housing Registrar

-- Specialist Homelessness Services Provider (youth homelessness) with Department Health and Human Services Victoria
+- Specialist Homelessness Services Provider (youth homelessness) with Department Families, Fairness and Housing Victoria

 - Registered charity with the Australian Charities and Not-for-profit Commission and Deductable Gift Recipient

 - Registered Not-for-profit Incorporated Association in Victoria

 - Long term leasing arrangements with the State Government for State-owned community housing properties

 To ensure our work is well linked with current knowledge, we are members of:

 - Council to Homeless Persons (CHP)

 - Community Housing Industry Association – Victoria (CHIA Vic)